Real-time adaptive quantum error correction by model-free multi-agent learning: Adaptive Reinforcement Learning for QEC

 \subsection{BRAVE}

-We introduce BRAVE (Bandit Retrainng for Adaptive Variational Error Correction), a variational RL framework designed to adaptively calibrate the components of a QEC system---including the encoder, syndrome extraction, and recovery circuits---under realistic, time-varying noise conditions, i.e. superconducting qubits under the effect of an external magnetic flux .
-This approach leverages a variational ansatz where all QEC components are parameterized by a tunable unitary $\hat{U}_{\boldsymbol{\theta}}$, expressed through generators of the Lie algebra $SU(d)$.
-These generators correspond to Pauli matrices in the qubit case and Gell-Mann matrices for qutrit systems.
-The variational layers modify the encoder $\mathcal{E}'$, inducing corresponding changes to the stabilizers and recovery operators as $S_i' = \hat{U}_{\boldsymbol{\theta}} S_i \hat{U}_{\boldsymbol{\theta}}^\dagger$ and $E_{\mathbf{s}}' = \hat{U}_{\boldsymbol{\theta}} E_{\mathbf{s}} \hat{U}_{\boldsymbol{\theta}}^\dagger$.
-This ensures that all parts of the QEC cycle remain consistent and co-adapted under parameter changes.
+When the dominant error channel drifts in time, the error subspaces targeted by the originally learned stabilizer code may no longer coincide with the most relevant physical errors.
+As a result, a fixed QEC cycle can become suboptimal even if it was well adapted to the initial noise model.
+Starting from the QEC cycle discovered in the first stage by MARL, we introduce BRAVE which augments the learned encoder, syndrome-extraction, and recovery operations with a variational calibration layer that adapts the effective error basis under time-dependent noise, such as superconducting qubits error under the fluctuation of an external magnetic flux.
+This approach leverages a variational ansatz in which the QEC cycle is augmented by a tunable unitary $\hat{U}_{\boldsymbol{\theta}}$, parametrized through the generators of the Lie algebra $SU(d)$.
+The unitary contains \(d^2-1\) degrees of freedom~\cite{Tilma_2002} and acts as a calibration layer that continuously adjusts the effective error basis seen by the code.
+In the qubit case, these generators reduce to the Pauli matrices, while for qutrit systems they correspond to the Gell-Mann matrices.
+The variational layers modify the encoder $\mathcal{E}'$, inducing corresponding changes to the stabilizers and recovery operators as This ensures that all parts of the QEC cycle remain consistent and co-adapted under parameter changes.

-To guide the adaptation, BRAVE uses a gradient-based bandit algorithm that decides between keeping the current QEC circuit or triggering retraining based on observed fidelity performance.
-The fidelity---computed as the overlap with the noiseless encoded state---acts as a reward signal and determines how the bandit updates its policy.
+To guide the adaptation, BRAVE uses a gradient-based bandit algorithm.
+The bandit action space is binary: \emph{keep}, which leaves the current variational parameters unchanged, and \emph{retrain}, which launches a new optimization of $\boldsymbol{\theta}$.
+In case of retraining the $\boldsymbol{\theta}$ vector is optimized using the model-free Nelder-Mead algorithm \cite{NelderMead1965, Caneva2011Chopped}.
+The fidelity, computed as the overlap with the noiseless encoded state, acts as a reward signal and determines how the bandit updates its policy.
 In this way, the system is continuously steered toward higher-fidelity recovery even as the noise model drifts over time, such as due to fluctuations in physical parameters modeled by time-dependent noise functions like $\alpha(t) = \sin^2(\pi t/\tau)$.